Start free: the skills to try before you pay a cent

 Invoice line-item parser.

 Messy invoice text in.
 Structured line items out.
-Free.

 Featured listingThe SKILL.md cheat sheet.

 One page.
 Every field.
-Free reference.
+The reference.

 Skill vs Guide vs Agent Setup: which to buy first